 Administrative fatigue leads to fuzzy math.
 It’s hard to blame an employee for quickly estimating mileage and then moving on.
 But do you think that employee will err on the side of caution?
 Overestimation of mileage is very common, and it adds up as more and more employees do it throughout the organization.
 Consider this also: mileage rates do not typically fluctuate with gas prices, so in times of high gas prices, employees will feel financial pressure, leading to further buffering of reported mileage.

 A smart organization will use business activity data to its advantage.
-For example, you might track the activity patterns of effective employees and use these to train new and underperforming employees.
+For example, you might track the sales activity patterns of effective employees and use these to train new and underperforming employees.
 Or you might look for geographic areas where business activity is leading to higher sales conversions.
 But if your employees are not supplying accurate information about their mileage, how can you rely on the data?

 To effectively gather data and use it well, you might provide CRM software to employees.
 But will this additional administrative process fix the problem?
 More likely, administratively averse employees will underutilize the CRM or avoid it as yet one more tedious task.